 A couple of discarded theories were given a major shot in the arm by the events of “Harry Potter and the Half-Blood Prince”.
 Or at any rate, theories which had been discarded by me.

 If one can entertain the possibilities drafted out in my essay entitled; ‘The View from the Martian Canals’, then a lot of baggage which has been taken for granted since PoA is suddenly rendered superfluous.
-In particular, the whole theory of Snape-loved-Lily was now completely in excess of the requirements of the projected story arc.
+The whole theory of Snape-loved-Lily, in particular, was now completely in excess of the requirements of the projected story arc.
 Or at least as presented in the iteration of that theory which is usually favored in fanon.

-Admittedly, by the time of the release of HBP I had relegated my “extreme” projection to the “wishful thinking” bin.
+Admittedly, by the time of the release of HBP I had relegated my “extreme” projection, explored in that essay to the “wishful thinking” bin.
 But it enjoyed a brief but triumphal return.
 I was very sorry to see it “canonically” hosed in DHs.

 Although I suppose I really ought not to have been at all surprised.
 Rowling never let any of us forget for a moment that Snape was a thoroughly unattractive specimen, even in those flashes when he was “oddly impressive”.
 Rowling seems to be every bit as fond of “pretty people” as Horace Slughorn.